SparkPost/pizza-bot/README.md

 software, the docs can be wrong.
 Docs are great, and you should always start there.
 But once they stop making sense or seem to contradict what you see, take a peek at the code.
 Code is always the source of truth.

 So how do you find the source?
-You can look locally at your `node_modules` directory and find the `pizzapi` directory.
+You can look locally at your `node_modules` directory and find the `dominos` directory.
 We looked around in there until we found a file named `Store.js`, which, surprise surpise, had the constructor for the Store object.
 It looks like this: